home-server-project/nm-hsp/README.md

 The project is intended to provide a modern-friendly, keyboard-driven interface for ordinary Ethernet and Wi-Fi configuration.

-## Project status

-Early development. `nm-hsp` includes interactive Ethernet and Wi-Fi management, hardened secret handling, and a friendly network diagnostics and guarded repair workflow.
+`nm-hsp` includes interactive Ethernet and Wi-Fi management, hardened secret handling, and a friendly network diagnostics and guarded repair workflow.

 ## Goals